Back to blog

 //*[@class="price_color"]/text()

-To get all of the titles and prices from this page, we first need to locate the container and then use a loop to get to each of the elements containing the data we need.
+To get all of the titles and prices from this page, you first need to locate the container and then use a loop to iterate over each element containing the needed data.

-In this loop, an anonymous function will extract and print the title along with the price, as shown in the following PHP code snippet:
+In this loop, an anonymous function extracts and prints the title along with the price, as shown below:

 $price = $node->filterXPath('.//*[@class="price_color"]/text()')->text();